Minitab MTW files

 |---|---|---|

-| Worksheet CSV | analysis_Worksheet.csv |
+| Worksheet CSV | analysis_worksheet.csv |

-Primary worksheet data |
+Readable worksheet descriptions/notes |

-| WorksheetInfo CSV | analysis_WorksheetInfo.csv |
+| WorksheetInfo CSV | analysis_worksheetinfo.csv |

-| Binary file | analysis_Stream.bin |
+| Binary file | analysis_worksheetdata.bin |

-Raw binary stream (fallback) |
+Raw binary stream fallback |

 All generated files are normalized paths to ensure cross-platform compatibility and consistency.